-CCET 1901-1908 Technical Scholarship Program I - VII
+CCET 1901-1908 Technical Co-Op I - VII

 Students work part-time at their sponsoring companies training in areas related to their majors.
 Supervisors at the companies plan the work schedules to coincide with class schedules when possible.
-Prerequisite: Permission of the Dean and Department Chair.
-Students may take as many as eight courses.
+Prerequisite: Permission of the dean and department chair.
+May take as many as eight courses.